Biopsy Forceps

 -

 Here is the size difference between my prototype and a currently used forceps.
-The tissue in the middle is collected my tool...
+The tissue in the middle is collected by my tool...
 It is too small.

 -